mpho-prince-mahlangu771/backendAPI-freecodeCamp/README.md

 4. follow instructions on freecodecamp to complete task - for instance the 1st task requires the addition of the 'author' field
 5. after completing task, push change to the remote repo - again instructions on the internet
 6. open a browser and type the url: http://localhost:3000/,  and a web page should appear
+7. 7. copy the url on step 6 and paste into the freecodecamp academy 'solution link' and run the submit button to pass the test cases

 # NB: